-Each Subcontractor shall perform personnel air sampling for the following contaminants during Phase I of the project: particulates as TSP, metals as TSP, asbestos, PAHs, D/Fs, PCBs, mercury, lead and silica.
-Additionally, daily personnel sampling for lead shall be performed during all cutting and torching operations as required by 29 CFR 1926.62(d)(2)(iv).
-The results of personnel monitoring will be reviewed on a daily basis by the Subcontractor Safety Officer and the NYCSSM to determine if current levels of respiratory protection are adequate.
+Each Subcontractor and trade employer shall perform personnel air sampling for the following contaminants during Phase I of the project: particulates as TSP, metals as TSP, asbestos, PAHs, D/Fs, PCBs, mercury, lead and silica.
+Additionally, daily personnel sampling for lead, cadmium, chromium and mercury shall be performed during all cutting and torching operations as required by 29 CFR 1926.62(d)(2)(iv) and the Cadmium in construction standard [29 CFR 1926.112].
+The results of personnel monitoring will be reviewed on a daily basis by the Subcontractor Safety Officer to determine if current levels of respiratory protection are adequate.
+The subcontractor safety officer shall provide written documentation of this review to Gilbane's NYCSSM and the subcontractor must immediately report any results that trigger PPE upgrades.
+The following table lists the OSHA PEL, site specific Action Level, and trigger levels: